richardwilkes/cskia/README.md

 # C bindings for Skia

-These have been tailored to the needs of my specific projects and my not be suitable for anyone else.
+These have been tailored to the needs of my specific projects and may not be suitable for anyone else.

 ## Skia version